GNU Compilers

 Choose a version

-The Cray Compiling Environment is available from the PrgEnv-gnu
+The Cray Compiling Environment is available from the PrgEnv-gnu module.
+This

 module load the default version of the compiler.